rlipscombe/squirrel-tutorial/README.md

 - The Squirrel website provides [documentation](http://squirrel-lang.org/#documentation).
 - Official squirrel [source code](https://github.com/albertodemichelis/squirrel) on GitHub.
 - The Electric Imp dev center provides a [Squirrel Language Reference](https://electricimp.com/docs/squirrel/).

+## License

+Both this tutorial and the squirrel language are MIT-licensed.
+This means that I feel justified in directly lifting some of the examples from the original documentation.